sebkirche/K8101/README.md

 [^3]: for these 2 commands the actual data (text or 1024 bytes of bitmap) must be followed by an extra 0 - that is *not* counted in the size (!).
 Code smell in PIC side...

-[^4]: the max_width parameter is used to wrap text and has no effect if the text does not have spaces
+[^4]: the max_width parameter is used to wrap text and has no effect if the text does not have spaces.
+I have noticed some weird rendering if the text begins with spaces, y is increased.

 ### Character set ###